 - Section 39.-(1) Contributions and premiums to pension and life insurance schemes with periodic life-long benefits which lapse on death, including spouse's or partner's pension and orphans' pensions and periodic disability pensions are deductible in the taxable income.
-The following conditions must however be satisfied: - 1) The scheme must be set up in a pension fund subject to the Insurance Act (lov om forsikringsvirksomhed).
-The scheme can also be set up in a life and pension insurance company that the Financial Supervisory Authority has authorised to carry out insurance business. - 2) In relation to old-age pensions where the benefits are composed of a lifelong part and a supplementary non-lifelong part, the payments from the supplementary part shall not exceed 50 percent of the payments from the lifelong part of the pension. - 3) Old-age pensions shall not be paid out before the age of 60 years unless a lower age is approved by the tax administration. - 4) Pensions of spouses or partners may accrue to the surviving spouse, divorced spouse or partner.
-A partner means a named person who had shared residence with the deceased at the time of appointment, or a person with whom the deceased could have entered into marriage or registered partnership to whom the deceased in a will made within three months prior to death has assigned an inheritance of at least the same amount as the statutory share which would fall to a spouse under the Inheritance Act (arveloven) and who has shared a joint residence with the deceased for a continuous period of at least two years prior to death and the joint residence ended only because of moving to an institution or to senior housing.
+The following conditions must however be satisfied: - 1) The schemes must have been set up in a pension fund domiciled in Greenland and covered by the Insurance Business Act.
+The schemes can also be set up in a life insurance and pension insurance company domiciled in Greenland that has a license granted by the Danish Financial Supervisory Authority to operate an insurance business. - 2) In relation to old-age pensions where the benefits are composed of a lifelong part and a supplementary non-lifelong part, the payments from the supplementary part shall not exceed 50 percent of the payments from the lifelong part of the pension. - 3) Old-age pensions shall not be paid out before the age of 60 years unless a lower age is approved by the tax administration. - 4) The spouse's or cohabitant's pension can devolve on a surviving spouse, a divorced spouse or a cohabitant.
+A cohabitant means: